Gene Coexpression Analysis

-Files related to these analyses can be found on our ftp site.
+Files related to these analyses can be downloaded here.

 A manuscript describing these analyses is available: Childs KL, Davidson RM, Buell CR (2011) Gene Coexpression Network Analysis as a Source of Functional Annotation for Rice Genes.
 PLoS ONE 6(7): e22196